Soaps and Detergent Soaps and Detergent Manufacturers

 Ammonia cleansing products are generally viscous white-coloured ammoniated abrasive cleaners, which are designed to clean and remove stubborn dirt from hard surfaces in both the household as well as industrial applications without scratching.
 These products combine the powerful and effective cleaning action of ammonia and a scouring medium into a liquid hard surface cleaner, which makes it highly effective.
 Ammonia household cleaning products are easy to work with and deliver superior cleansing results.

-Ammonia cleaning products are made using a volatile alkali, which leaves no residue after drying and hence has found uses such as cleaning of glass and several other polished surfaces.
+Ammonia cleaning products are made using a volatile alkali, which leaves no residue after drying and hence has found uses such as in making of glass cleaners and leaning products for several other polished surfaces.
 These cleansing products are made using technique that uses steam, natural gas or hot coke to produce hydrogen and steam that is forced through incandescent coke to produce nitrogen.
 After several refinements, these gases are subjected to high pressures and temperatures.

 Ammonia Chemistry